 - Richard Hofstadter — The Paranoid Style

-- Lakoff — moral framing; strict father morality
+- George Lakoff — moral framing; strict father morality

 - Neil Postman — Entertaining Ourselves to Death